Malcolm Molyneux: Education

 Malcom Molyneux earnt degrees in natural science and medicine from the University of Cambridge, and graduated in 1967.
 He then attended Barts and The London School of Medicine and Dentistry for his medical training.
-He subsequently completely a PhD on the viruses and liver disease in Malawi.
+He subsequently completed a PhD on the viruses and liver disease in Malawi.

 In 2019, he was given an honorary doctorate of science by the Liverpool School of Tropical Medicine.

 Career

 After graduating, Molyneux moved to Malawi and in 1974 and began work as a doctor in St Luke's Hospital, Malosa.
 After a year, he transferred and started to work as a consultant at the Queen Elizabeth Central Hospital in Blantyre.
 He became a fellow of the Royal Society of Tropical Medicine and Hygiene in 1976.
-Molyneux left Malawi in 1984 and moved back to England after being invited by Herbert Michael Gilles to work a lecturer at Liverpool School of Tropical Medicine.
+Molyneux left Malawi in 1984 and moved back to England after being invited by Herbert Michael Gilles to work as a lecturer at Liverpool School of Tropical Medicine.
 There he worked research on malaria, especially cerebral malaria in children, and helped to establish a research ward connected to the Queen Elizabeth Central Hospital's paediatric department in 1990.
 He and fellow researchers Terrie Taylor and Jack Wirima developed the Blantyre coma scale, a scale to assess the severity of comas induced by malaria in children.

 In 1991, Molyneaux was invited to help set up the University of Malawi College of Medicine, whose creation he had recommended, alongside Hetherwick Ntaba and Peter Chimimba, in 1985.
 In 1995, he moved back to Malawi and began work as the director of the newly-established Malawi-Liverpool Wellcome Trust.
 In 1998 he was elected as a fellow of the Academy of Medical Sciences.
 In 2006, he was awarded an OBE for his work in Malawi healthcare.
 He retired the next year and was given the title of Emeritus Professor of Tropical Medicine at the Liverpool School of Tropical Medicine.

 Apart from his work in research medicine, Molyneaux also founded Medical Quarterly, later the Malawi Medical Journal, in 1976, and worked there as an editor chief of the from 1980 to 1984, and as editor of the Tropical Doctor from 1985 to 1992.
 He worked for The Lancet as an ombudsman, and took part on World Health Organization committees and the Malaria Control Programme in Malawi.
-Additionally, he was the chairman of a committee overseeing the safety the then-untested malaria vaccine RTS,S. In 1995, he wrote chapters on malaria, fevers, amoebiasis, giardiasis, balantidiasis, anaemia, and flukes for the fourth edition of Lecture Notes on Tropical Medicine.
+Additionally, he was the chairman of a committee overseeing the safety of the then-untested malaria vaccine RTS,S. In 1995, he wrote chapters on malaria, fevers, amoebiasis, giardiasis, balantidiasis, anaemia, and flukes for the fourth edition of Lecture Notes on Tropical Medicine.
 For the fifth edition, he wrote the chapter "Malaria".

 In 2009, he was awarded the Sir Rickard Christophers Medal.